13 Reasons Dave Ramsey’s Rules Might Not Work for You

 The Real Limitations of Dave Ramsey’s Advice

-Dave Ramsey’s advice has helped a lot of people get back on their feet, but once you’re standing, you’ll need a better roadmap.
+Dave Ramsey’s rules has helped a lot of people get back on their feet, but once you’re standing, you’ll need a better roadmap.

 If your goal is financial independence, not just survival, you’ll need to think bigger, move faster, and act smarter.